Don't miss out on our upcoming announcements, season updates, promotions, or special one-night-only events!

 Norman Espinoza, a Bass originally from San José California, has performed internationally and with numerous opera companies in California.
 He is a graduate from San José State University where he obtained both his M.M. and B.M. in Vocal Performance.

-Norman is currently a Chrismas Studio Artist for the 2021-2022 season with Opera Santa Barbara and recently won 3rdplace for the 2021 Classical Singer Competition’s Classical Young Artist/Emerging Professional category.
+For the 2021-2022 season Norman was Chrisman Studio Artist with Opera Santa Barbara and won 3rd place for the 2021 Classical Singer Competition’s Classical Young Artist/Emerging Professional category.

 Marie (Lily's Mother)